Who We Are

 How It All Began

-AGE of Central Texas was founded in 1986 by Bert Kruger Smith and Willie Kocurek.
+AGE of Central Texas was founded in 1986 as "Austin Groups for the Elderly" by Bert Kruger Smith and Willie Kocurek.
 Their vision was to house under one roof a consortium of organizations that provided services to older adults.
 During the past 30 years, AGE and its programs have evolved organically to serve the pressing needs surrounding older adults and those who care for them.
 In addition to developing its own programs based on the community's greatest needs, AGE has quietly gone about saving small programs that otherwise might have failed, bringing them into the AGE fold where they have thrived alongside established programs.

 AGE of Central Texas' adult day health care centers are a totally unique resource in greater Austin.
 With more than 50 years of combined experience among the full-time nursing and professional staff, specializing in care of people with Alzheimer's and memory loss, AGE provides respite to caregivers, and socialization to older adults.

 AGE of Central Texas is a steward of the Historic AGE Building, which is part of the legacy left by our founders, Bert Kruger Smith and Willie Kocurek.
 Originally a coalition of groups serving older adults and their caregivers, the AGE building now serves as an incubator for start-up and small nonprofit organizations that provide a wide variety of services for youth, disabled people, families, and people with cancer as well as older adults.
 The 24 groups housed in the AGE building share office equipment, meeting space, and other resources, and often collaborate with each other.